nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 jekyll newblog
 ```

+!!! note
-*Note the name following Jekyll is the name of the site, in this example "newblog"*.
+    The name following Jekyll is the name of the site, in this example "newblog".

 Change into the newly created directory: